zalina555/csv-playlist-dl/readme.md

 If you provide a url it will try to use that, otherwise it will do a youtube search using the album and track title - downloading the first result.

-only downloads audio by default
+only downloads audio by default, will skip any rows which have anything in their "dont_download_flag" column (Downloaded in this example)

 ### example csv